 Remaining segments | 35% |

 Soy and wheat proteins are very dominant in the hydrolyzed vegetable protein market.
-Except for a few small markets, the soy and wheat protein segment in the HVP market in Latin America, leads with 65% out of the total market share.
+Except for a few small markets, the soy and wheat protein segment in the HVP market in Latin America leads with 65% of the total market share.
 This introduction of dominance mainly depends on the easy availability, cost-effectiveness, and versatility of these proteins.

-The proteins from both sources are good sources of all essential amino acids capable of imparting great taste and are widely accepted and incorporated in assorted food applications such as soups, sauces, snacks, and meat alternatives.
+The proteins from both sources are good sources of all essential amino acids, capable of imparting great taste and are widely accepted and incorporated in assorted food applications such as soups, sauces, snacks, and meat alternatives.
 Besides their functions in exhibiting textural and flavor-enhancing properties with processing applicability, soy and wheat proteins are preferred in food formulation.

 Main Segment | Market Share (%) |